JZBoone/pinewood-derby/README.md

 ## Setup

-You need node.js v20.11.1 installed.
+You need node.js installed (preferably the version specified in the .nvmrc file).

 Run `make` to see commands for local development and testing.